 So Mt.Gox – only a few months ago the largest Bitcoin online exchange – imploded, and it may possibly bring down the entire Bitcoin world along with it.
 People, naive investors who saw the meteoric rise in the bitcoin exchange rate, lost millions of real dollars worth of virtual assets

-I can’t say that I know much about Bitcoin.
-Just from the little I read in Ars Technica, the technology is absolutely brilliant -- so advanced, I don't think any single person (“Satoshi Nakamoto”) could come up with it.
-Using distributed computing/peer-to-peer networking (like Bittorrent) to record and verify bitcoin transactions, incentivizing people ("miners") who donate computing power (like Bittorrent's seeders) with newly-minted bitcoins.
-The actual cryptographic calculations are waaay beyond the grasp of my limited brain power (and to think I graduated with a masters in computer science 9 years ago) ....
+I can’t claim to know much about Bitcoin.
+Just from the little I read in Ars Technica, the technology is absolutely brilliant -- so advanced, I don't think any single person (“Satoshi Nakamoto”) could really come up with it.
+Using distributed computing/peer-to-peer networking (like Bittorrent) to record and verify bitcoin transactions, incentivizing people ("miners") who donate computing power (like Bittorrent's seeders) with reward of newly-minted bitcoins.
+The actual cryptic calculations are way beyond the grasp of my limited brain power (and to think I graduated with a masters in computer science 9 years ago) ....

 The thing is, although technology may be brilliant, but the humans using them are flawed.

 What people don’t seem to understand, even with a new “currency” or “investment class”, the fundamentals of investing remain the same.
 You can read a whole lot from online classes about what these are, but I just want to highlight a few things that even professionals may forget or neglect entirely: